-1. Consider the bathroom remodelling cost
+1. Consider the bathroom remodeling cost

 2. Hide the toilet

 It is advisable to avoid making your toilet the first thing to be seen when someone opens the door.
-This is because the bathroom door can be left open from time to time making your toilet the first thing you or your guest will see.
+This is because the bathroom door can be left open from time to time making your shower the first thing you or your guest will see.
 If you don’t have any ideas, you can inquire opinions and options from an experienced bathroom designer.
 You will have several options to choose from your expert.

 3. Consider leaving vintage finishes intact